-- 1. To receive the audited financial statements of the Corporation for the financial year ended December 31, 2022, together with the auditor's report thereon; - 2.
+- 1. To receive the audited financial statements of the Corporation for the financial year ended December 31, 2024, together with the auditor's report thereon; - 2.
 To appoint McGovern Hurley LLP as auditors (the "Auditors") of the Corporation for the current financial year and to authorize the directors to fix the remuneration of the Auditors; - 3.
 To elect directors of the Corporation for the ensuing year; - 4.
-To consider and, if thought fit, to approve an ordinary resolution ratifying and approving the Corporation's Stock Option Plan.
-The full text of the ordinary resolution is set out in the accompanying Circular; and - 5.
+To consider and, if thought fit, to approve an ordinary resolution ratifying and approving the Corporation's Stock Option Plan (the "Stock Option Plan").
+The full text of the ordinary resolution is set out in the Management Information Circular (the "Circular"); and - 5.
 To transact other business as may properly come before the Meeting.

-We will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.